Covid 19 coronavirus: Louisiana responds to virus threat with rare political unity

 • Covid 19 coronavirus: United Kingdom and United States record deadliest days

-The rare show of unity comes in an era of deep, political divides nationwide that have persisted, and in some cases, worsened amid the virus pandemic, even as some call for leaving such disputes aside in favor of working together.
+The rare show of unity comes in an era of deep political divides nationwide that have persisted and, in some cases, worsened amid the virus pandemic, even as some call for leaving such disputes aside in favour of working together.

-And it seems to be having a positive effect: The growth in the number of hospitalized Covid-19 patients in Louisiana appears to have slowed, and the number of patients on ventilators was down as of Wednesday afternoon.
+And it seems to be having a positive effect: the growth in the number of hospitalised Covid-19 patients in Louisiana appears to have slowed, and the number of patients on ventilators was down as of Wednesday afternoon.

-Before his recent demonstrations of support, Landry had been at odds with the governor over policy and political turf since both took office in 2016, while Edwards' more than four years in office had been marked by ugly budget battles with a Republican-dominated Legislature.
+Before his recent demonstrations of support, Landry had been at odds with the governor over policy and political turf since both took office in 2016.
+Edwards' more than four years in office had been marked by ugly budget battles with a Republican-dominated legislature.

 Even President Donald Trump, who called Edwards "a disaster" while campaigning for a Republican to replace him in last year's state election, had rare words of praise for the governor.

-"In the case of Louisiana, we have a very good governor, John Bel Edwards, though he's a Democrat," the president told Fox News on March 26.
+"In the case of Louisiana, we have a very good governor, John Bel Edwards, though he's a Democrat," the President told Fox News on March 26.

-Republican Sen. John Kennedy, a frequent cable news talking head and critic of Edwards, is on board as well.
-"I'm not going to second-guess Gov. Edwards," he said.
+Republican Senator John Kennedy, a frequent cable news talking head and critic of Edwards, is on board as well.
+"I'm not going to second-guess Edwards," he said.
 "We're all working together."

-Republican House Speaker Clay Schexnayder said he initially thought Edwards went too far with a statewide stay-at-home order, but he quickly changed his mind.
-"It's actually kind of nice that we're not all mad at each other right now," he said in a recent interview.
+Republican house speaker Clay Schexnayder said he initially thought Edwards went too far with a statewide stay-at-home order, but he quickly changed his mind.
+"It's kind of nice that we're not all mad at each other right now," he said in a recent interview.

-The current atmosphere of bipartisanship marks a striking contrast to 2005, when the response to catastrophic levee failures after Hurricane Katrina was marked by disagreements between the late Democratic Gov. Kathleen Blanco and Republican President George W. Bush's administration; and the ineffective efforts of Democratic New Orleans Mayor Ray Nagin, who later went to federal prison for corruption.
+The atmosphere of bipartisanship marks a striking contrast to 2005, when the response to catastrophic levee failures after Hurricane Katrina was marked by disagreements between the late Democratic Govenor Kathleen Blanco and Republican President George W. Bush's administration; and the ineffective efforts of Democratic New Orleans Mayor Ray Nagin, who later went to federal prison for corruption.

-Bipartisan unity in the age of COVID-19 may be due to the virus's broad scope, said Pearson Cross, an associate dean and political science professor at the University of Louisiana-Lafayette.
+Bipartisan unity in the age of Covid-19 may be due to the virus's broad scope, said Pearson Cross, an associate dean and political science professor at the University of Louisiana-Lafayette.
 Katrina hit a heavily Democratic part of a state that had a Democratic governor in 2005.
 It was easy for a Republican administration to lay the problems with recovery at Blanco's feet, Cross said.
 The pandemic affects Republican-led states as well as Democratic ones, making it harder to try to single out a Democratic administration for problems with the response.

 "That being said, John Bel Edwards has clearly gone out of his way to make nice with President Trump," Cross said.